rossetti/KSLBook/docs/03-Chapter3.md

 }
 ```

 Notice that first a sample from the Bernoulli random variable is obtained.
 The size of this sample is the number of items per box (equal to 4 in this example).
-The returned sample array contains element with values 1.0 or 0.0, with 1.0 indicating a defective item.
-Then, the `KSLRandom` functionality is used to randomly select from the sample "box" on element (item).
+The returned sample array contains elements with values 1.0 or 0.0, with 1.0 indicating a defective item.
+Then, the `KSLRandom` functionality is used to randomly select from the sample "box" an element (item).
 If the item is good, the sampling continues with a new box.
 If the selected item is bad, then the sampling stops and returns the number of sample boxes inspected until the first bad box is found.

 ```
 Count =  	 100.000000